Oops19/TS4-CopyOutfits/_TS4/mod_documentation/copy_outfits/README.md

 # Copy Outfits
 `Copy Outfits` allows to copy outfits and more.
-It is basically the same as [Outfit Tools - Copy Any Outfit v4](https://modthesims.info/d/541770/outfit-tools-copy-any-outfit-v4.html) by scumbumbo while the code has been written from scratch and menu interactions have been added to replace the cheat console input.
+It is basically the same as 'Outfit Tools - Copy Any Outfit v4' by scumbumbo while the code has been written from scratch and menu interactions have been added to replace the cheat console input.
 With the current update the sims appearance can be cloned completely.

 It allows to copy outfits from one sim to the other and also to and from special categories.